 GLSL Language

-GLSL is strictly typed programming language which means you can't combine different datatypes.
+GLSL is strictly typed programming language which means you can't combine different data types.

 int myvar = 1.0*3;